vns1311/ansible_primer/Readme.md

 Step 6: Setup loadbalancer, control, webservers using yaml file
 Command: ansible-playbook <YAML File>
 This has to be run in the folder where the ansible config file is present

+Step 7: Prepare the maintainence yamls maintainence yamls - help us perform sanity checks and perform some pre and post deployment actions